lind6/marching_cubes/README.md

 This is the main notebook and consists of 11 parts.
 The first 3 parts cover the fundamentals of creating polygon meshes using PyVista, generating scalar fields, and implementing the superquadrics equation.
 Parts 4 through 8 implement the Marching Cubes and Marching Tetrahedra algorithms as classes with lookup tables, including test cases for debugging.
 Parts 9 through 11 deal with final report and analysis.

 The first 3 parts should be quick and easy.
 Part 4 is probably the most time consuming as the entire Marching Tetrahedra 6 class must be implemented, but if you perservere and complete this part, the rest of the lab is downhill.
 Part 5 is an extension of the work in part 4 implementing Marching Tetrahedra 5.
 Part 6 implements Marching Cubes, which is simpler than Marching tetrahedra, but the user must develop the lookup table him/her self.
 The lookup table can be created manually, but doing so can be a tedious hair-pulling experience.
-To alleviate the angst, I created a 2nd notebook specifically for this task.
-It is optional, but strongly encouraged...
+I created a 2nd notebook specifically for this task which is optional, but strongly encouraged.

 ### Marching_cubes_table__lab.ipynb: